Introduction

 Luxuriousness as we now know it had a start in the late 19th Century, with Charles Frederick Worth in England, who had the idea of making “collections” of fashion, available for the different seasons, instead of making each piece only on request, as had been done before.

-Luxury emerged more strongly in the Roaring Twenties (1920’s), as a reaction to the austerity just before that, when assembly lines and mass production made many more formerly luxury goods (like automobiles) easily accessible to most people in the developed world.
+Luxury emerged more strongly in the “Roaring Twenties” (1920’s), as a reaction to the austerity just before that, when assembly lines and mass production made many more formerly luxury goods (like cars) easily accessible to most people in the developed world.

 Luxury and social interactions.

 Another significant factor in the current use of luxury goods as a status symbol arises from changes in society during the 20th Century, as described by the 1957 study “Family and Kinship in East London”.
-It focused on East London, a relatively poor area, where, typically, most of a person’s close relatives would live close by, often in the same street, and where everyone knew the other neighbors around.
+It focused on East London, a relatively poor area, where, typically, most of a person’s close relatives would live close by, often in the same street, and where everyone knew the other neighbours nearby.

-They found that it was only when nuclear families were moved, by the government, out to new neighborhoods, where they were no longer surrounded by close family, that people suddenly started to want to buy more expensive cars and other status symbols to show how they were better than their new neighbors who were strangers.
+They found that it was only when nuclear families were moved, by the government, out to new neighbourhoods, where they were no longer surrounded by close family, that people suddenly started to want to buy more expensive cars and other status symbols to show how they were better than their new neighbours who were strangers.
 The concept of “Keeping up with the Joneses” arose in this era.

-This can be seen as a transition from being obviously a member of a small group (extended family and well-known neighbors) to interacting with others more as an individual or nuclear family (just parents and their children).
+This can be seen as a transition from being obviously a member of a small group (extended family and well-known neighbours) to interacting with others more as an individual or nuclear family (just parents and their children).
 This makes sense from the concept of an individual continually negotiating their self-definition with strangers they come into contact with (to get it agreed upon), but not so much with people you already know well (because it’s already mostly agreed, with them).

 The concept of luxury is still evolving, with a current emphasis on an emotional connection with luxury goods.